This part of my story may seem improbable, but I can assure you, it is true. You can’t make this stuff up.

 Now I was left waiting for three decision letters from the “safety” schools.
 Fortunately, in the following weeks, I received acceptance letters from Binghamton University, University at Buffalo, and The City College of New York (CCNY), along with full ride scholarships from each school.

 I ended up choosing The City College of New York (CCNY), a school ranked 389th nationally*, because I didn’t want to move to Buffalo, nor Binghamton.
-I was content with staying with my family in Queens.
+I had to stay home and support my family.
 Also, I got accepted to their Macaulay Honors Program, which allowed me to attend honors courses that were more enriched and enhanced then the regular courses.
-But, the most important reason for choosing CCNY, was for its “poor man’s Harvard” title.
-Why go to any other school when I can go to a “Harvard” college in New York?

 *According to Forbes 2017 Ranking of America’s Top Colleges (https://www.forbes.com/colleges/cuny-city-college/)